 CashNetUSA operates in eight states.
 You’ll either have the option to take out a payday loan or a personal line of credit.
 In general, the personal line of credit is cheaper.

 It also gives you the chance to borrow from it in the future if you ever need to.
-The lender has a wide range of APRs, so the better your credit is, the better rate you’ll qualify for.
+The lender has a wide range of APRs, so the better your credit is, the better the rate you’ll qualify for.

 What to consider before getting a bad credit holiday loan